Welcome to Edition 132 of Boardroom Brief.

 ASIC report – disclosure not the ‘silver bullet’ for consumer protection.
 A joint report published by ASIC and the Dutch Authority for the Financial Markets last week found that reliance on mandated disclosure and warnings for financial products have often proved ineffective in terms of protecting consumers from harm.
 The report – described by ASIC in its media release as a “must read for corporate Australia” – covers a decade of case studies across a broad range of financial products and services in Australia, the Netherlands, the UK and the US, and forms part of ASIC’s broader agenda to take a more consumer outcome-focused approach to its supervisory activities.
 Directors should note ASIC’s comments on ‘calling time’ on disclosure as the default mechanism for protecting consumers and its observations of an over reliance on disclosure sometimes enabling the poor conduct and poor consumer outcomes revealed by the Financials Services Royal Commission.
 We expect ASIC will use research such as this to buttress its more direct and interventionist approach to regulation of financial products and advice.

 ASX releases compliance update.
-Unsurprisingly, ASX’s latest compliance update, released on 14 October 2019, focuses on the major reforms to the ASX Listing Rules (click here for the final rules) and certain Guidance Notes, and introduction of new ones, which largely take effect on 1 December 2019 (see last week’s edition for an overview).
+Unsurprisingly, ASX’s latest compliance update, released on 14 October 2019, focuses on the major reforms to the ASX Listing Rules and certain Guidance Notes, and introduction of new ones, which largely take effect on 1 December 2019 (see last week’s edition for an overview).
 Directors should familiarise themselves with the changes, and the compliance update is a useful resource for the new documentation, including mark-ups to the existing versions and previous consultation drafts.
 ASX is conducting a national roadshow during October/November 2019 to discuss the final revisions and update stakeholders on progress with CHESS replacement.
-Click here for information on venue and dates.
 See the ASX public consultation page.

 Board meetings called for a specific purpose must transact within those parameters.
 The Federal Court’s decision in Bentley Capital Ltd v Keybridge Capital Ltd FCA 1675 found that resolutions passed at two board meetings were not valid in circumstances where: (i) each board meeting was convened for a specified purpose; and (ii) the resolutions purportedly passed at each meeting were unrelated to that specified purpose.
 Directors are reminded that while a notice of board meeting need not state the business of that meeting, where the purpose of the meeting is notified, that meeting will be limited to addressing the specified business – any business transacted outside the scope of that purpose will be of no effect.